sea-and-kai/portrait-of-a-trans-journey/src/views/partials/0-intro.md

 ## Introduction

-**NSFW Content Warning** This is an interactive storytelling experiment with strong adult themes including explicit language, discussions of sexual orientation and gender, trans misogyny, queer hookup culture and more.
+**Content Warning** This is an interactive storytelling experiment with strong adult themes including explicit language, discussions of sexual orientation and gender, trans misogyny, queer hookup culture and more.

-|| CONTINUE >>>

 ### This is dedicated to my friends and family who have been supportive to me throughout this